alafourcadedespaigne/PrimeNet/README.md

 # PrimeNet (Amazon Prime Clone)

-## This Laboratory is to show the most important aspects of the implementation of a Hexagonal Architecture with the technology.
-NET
+## This Laboratory is to show the most important aspects of the implementation of a Hexagonal Architecture with the .
+NET technology

 ### Solution Details